chungers/infrakit/docs/content/faq/index.md

 Docker for GCP sends anonymized minimal metrics to Docker (heartbeat).
 These metrics are used to monitor adoption and are critical to improve Docker for GCP.

+## Can I have multiple stacks per Google Cloud Project?

+Yes, it's supported but not recommended.
+`gcloud deployment-manager deployments create stack ...` creates resources that are prefixed with `stack-`.
+Each stack must have a unique name in the project.
+It is not recommended to do that in production though.
+A bug in Docker for GCP would allow one stack to delete instances of another stack for example.
+The only way to securely isolate two stacks is to create them in two different projects.

  [Docker for GCP] https://forums.docker.com/c/docker-for-gcp